-Inter Departmental alignment requires shared goals and approaches, a customer-centric approach based entirely upon engagement, service and satisfaction.
+Inter-Departmental alignment requires shared goals and approaches, a customer-centric approach based entirely upon engagement, service and satisfaction.
 It takes joint account planning and shared customer insights linked to a CRM.
 It requires seamless, collaborative customer experiences (not silos) across all stakeholders.
 Delivery is dependent on building an integrated infrastructure, a CRM and developing smart analytics.
-It’s a totally different go-to-market strategy.
+It’s a different go-to-market strategy.
 Easy to describe.
 Harder to execute.

 Top sales enablement tools